OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ## Closing the dialog box

 You can implement a button in the dialog box that will close it.
 To do this, the click event handler for the button should use `messageParent` to tell the host page that the button has been clicked.
-The following is an example:
+The following is an example.

 ```js
 function closeButtonClick() {